 With more than 7 million people, Santiago is the most populated city of Chile with a rich cultural identity mixed with other Latin American cultures.
 Santiago is considered one of the "smartest” cities in Latin America due to its achievements in sustainable development.
 It is also the first place in the region to invest heavily in renewable energies and innovation.

 The capital of Chile is close to international ski resorts in the Andes mountains, vineyards in Maipo valley, large parks, natural reserves and the beaches of the central coast extending to Viña del Mar, Valparaíso and Algarrobo.

 EXCURSIONS & ACTIVITIES

-- Experience the beauty of the Andes mountain range with trekking activities in Cajón del Maipo
+- Experience the beauty of the Andes mountain range with optional trekking activities in Cajón del Maipo.

-- Visit green vineyards and learn why wine exportation is one of the great economic engines of the count
+- Visit green vineyards and learn why wine exportation is one of the great economic engines of the country.

 - Take advantage of resume help and interviewing skills based on local business culture

 - Explore the professional working world of Santiago through organizational site visits, industry networking events, and guest lectures